NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 CHP is a sliding scale premium program for children who are over-income for regular Medicaid.
 CHPlus is codified at N.Y.
 Pub.
 Health L. §2510 et seq.
 Eligibility is determined by health plans under contract with NYSDOH.
 Services are provided through managed care plans only and do not include long term care.
 CHP does not provide retroactive coverage.

-State directives are cited in this article An Overview of Medicare Savings Programs in New York
+For State directives and more info see Medicare Savings Programs in New York

-This article was authored by the Empire Justice Center and updated by Selfhelp Community Services.
+This article was authored by the Empire Justice Center and updated by NYLAG

 Empire Justice Center